 So here’s my list of “stories at Christmas” to tell the little ones, plus some links to other lists.

 I’ve starred the ones that are more Christ-centered.
 That means they focus on the nativity story or on characters who are giving and consciously striving to follow Jesus, instead of just getting presents or talking about Santa Claus.
-The ones that are written by an LDS author have LDS next to the title.
+The ones that are written by members of The Church of Jesus Christ of Latter-day Saints have LDS next to the title.

 A Night Without Darkness: A Nephite Story of Christmas*, LDS